streamingfast/cli/README.md

 **Please first refer to the general
 [StreamingFast contribution guide](https://github.com/streamingfast/streamingfast/blob/master/CONTRIBUTING.md)**,
-if you wish to contribute to this code base.
+if you wish to contribute to this codebase.

 This codebase uses unit tests extensively, please write and run tests.